uzdabrazor/anal-core/README.md

 # 3. Run with local ollama (free neural overlord, fuck paying corporate Skynet)
 uzdabrazor --task "Go to example.com and tell me the page title"

-# 4. Or use any other provider
+# 4. Or use OpenRouter for cloud models
-uzdabrazor --provider anthropic --model claude-opus-4-1
+uzdabrazor --provider openrouter --model anthropic/claude-3.5-sonnet

 # 5. Better yet, copy run.example.sh from the repo and shove it up your asshole somewhere
 # Then customize it for your own automation needs